leoddc/app-team-take-home-tech/readme.md

 **Database:** SQLite

 I used SQLite simply for the sake of being in a dev environment.
 For production, I would normally use Firestore, but because of the scope and time constraint for this project, I used SQLite.
 I also think SQL works well for this case because the table relationships are fairly simple and the app is data heavy.
+Doing string manipulation to build SQL queries isn't ideal, but the same ideas transfer over well to more production ready databases.

 **Data Validation:** Joi/Custom